jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 % Jan-Willem Buurlage

 ---
-tagline: An introduction to the mathematics behind functional programming
+tagline: An introduction to the mathematics of functional programming
 date: \today
 toc: true
 numbersections: true